Review decision date: July 2014

-This clinical guideline updates and replaces NICE clinical guideline 13 (published April 2004).
+This clinical guideline updates and replaces NICE guideline CG13 (published April 2004).
 It offers evidence-based advice on the care of women who:

 - have had a caesarean section in the past and are now pregnant again